WhosPix3l/Aspire-V3-EFI/README.md

 # Opencore EFI folder, for the Acer Aspire V3-371!

-Tested on macOS Mojave, but should work with older and newer versions of macOS.
+Tested on macOS Big Sur, but should work with older and newer versions of macOS.

 :exclamation: Don't forget to generate a new SMBIOS with GenSMBios!
-(I'm using MacBookAir6,2)
+(I'm using MacBookPro11,1)

-:exclamation: This EFI does NOT inject SMBIOS to other operating systems in order to keep drivers working.

 :exclamation: This EFI is a work in progress.
 Even though it boots, not everything has been tested.